Table of Contents

 Mental relaxation has primarily resulted in meditation and Yoga.
-Every Ayurveda course in Sri Lanka includes several hours of meditation and Yoga program every week.
+Every Ayurveda course in Sri Lanka includes several hours of meditation and a Yoga program every week.

-Only few Sri Lankan Ayurveda resorts are located in the beach areas allowing their customers to enjoy the pristine beaches while experiencing the healthy effect of Ayurveda courses.
+Only a few Sri Lankan Ayurveda resorts are located in the beach areas allowing their customers to enjoy the pristine beaches while experiencing the healthy effect of Ayurveda courses.
 The customers have opportunities for walking along the ocean when the thing gets a little tough during the Ayurveda course.
 They can even dip into the ocean and have a look into the coral reefs and exotic fish species.